 Cracks caused by electrical discharge machining

-Since electric discharge machining is a machining method that melts the surface of a mold by means of the high temperature generated by electric discharge, a white electric discharge machining deteriorative layer is formed on the machining surface and a tensile stress of about 800 MPa.
+EDM is a machining method that melts the surface of a mold using the high temperature generated by electric discharge.
+This process forms a white EDM deteriorative layer on the machining surface and generates a tensile stress of about 800 MPa.
 As a result, deformation or cracks may occur during the electrical processing of the mold.

-4) Set reasonable process holes and slots;
+- Set reasonable process holes and slots.